cheerayhuang/Garner/interview100/README.md

 5. 23th problem -- a series of fibonacci problem. it is also in import problems list.

 6. 28th problem -- full permutation.

+7. 30th problem -- overload "=" operator, please NOTICE that using temp object can implement rleaseing memory automatically.